hk-speedrunning/MiniSavestates/README.md

 ### How to use
 Download the `Assembly-CSharp.dll` file and replace it in your hollow knight install's `Managed` folder.
-The keybinds are customizable and by default it is
+The keybinds are customizable in `<saves location>/minisavestates.json` and by default it is
 ```json
 {
     "LoadStateButton": "f1",